 Following a successful career in the ACT Government, Robyn now runs her yoga business full time, teaching public classes and is contracted to schools, corporates and aged care facilities.
 She also runs a 50-hour professional development chair yoga course.

 Let’s introduce you to the team who provide the best of support for members, yoga schools, teacher trainees and the general public while ensuring the ‘best-practice’ management of the day to day operations of the Association.

 Shyamala is a qualified Yoga Teacher, having completed the Advanced Diploma of Yoga Teaching in 2008.
-She started teaching in July 2008 prior to graduation and currently teaches to children, seniors and corporate clients.
+She started teaching in July 2008 before graduation and currently teaches to children, seniors and corporate clients.

 Shyamala takes pride in her role as CEO of Yoga Australia.
 She is in the Yoga Australia office Monday through to Thursday ensuring Yoga Australia members are well serviced.

-Jackie is no novice to office management with over 10 years experience in the role, she’s responsible for the smooth day-to-day running of the Yoga Australia office.
+Jackie is no novice to membership management and customer service with over ten years experience in the role; she’s responsible for the smooth day-to-day running of the Yoga Australia Membership Department.
 Her responsibilities encompass many aspects of our business including memberships, billing and customer service.
 Her incredible organisational skills keep our team running smoothly.

 In her spare time, Jackie enjoys spending time with her family and is passionate about her health and fitness.
 Jackie’ s calm and happy demeanour sets the perfect undertone to our humming office.

 Jackie is in the office Tuesday and Thursday’s

 Amy has a strong background in the health and fitness industry.
 With nine years experience in administration, operations and business development.
 Amy’s skills in customer service and organisation are exactly what the office needs to ensure the Association is humming along nicely.

 In Amy’s spare time she enjoys cooking, making cakes, and entertaining three boys.